 The Three Types Of Eye Doctors

-The three types of eye doctors also differ in their level of education.
-A job as an optician requires the shortest training, only a year or two after graduating high school.
+The three types of eye health professionals also differ in their level of education.
+A job as an optician requires the shortest training, only a year or two of training after graduating high school.
 Preparing to become an optometrist takes about four years of optometry school after a four-year college degree.
 An ophthalmologist must have about eight years of medical training after a four-year college degree.

 Opticians are eye care professionals but not officially “eye doctors,” and they cannot give eye exams.
 They are technicians trained to fit eyeglass lenses and frames and contact lenses to correct vision problems.
 Opticians cannot diagnose or treat eye diseases or write prescriptions.
 Many have one or two years of training and are licensed, but not all states require opticians to have a license.

-Optometrists perform eye exams and vision tests, prescribe and dispense corrective lenses, detect eye abnormalities, and prescribe medications for eye diseases.
-Many confuse the responsibilities of an optometrist vs ophthalmologist.
+Optometrists perform eye exams and vision tests, prescribe and dispense corrective lenses, detect eye abnormalities, and some can prescribe medications for eye diseases.
+Many people confuse the responsibilities of an optometrist and an ophthalmologist.
 Optometrists are not medical doctors.
-Instead, they have a doctor of optometry (OD) degree after finishing three or more years of college and four years of optometry school.
+Instead, they have a Doctor of Optometry (OD) degree after finishing three or more years of college and four years of optometry school.

 Most ophthalmologists have modest full-time workloads.
 A majority spend 30 to 45 hours a week seeing patients.
-Many ophthalmologists work in private practice, with regularly scheduled hours in their offices and in surgery.
+Many ophthalmologists work in private practice, with regularly scheduled office hours, appointments, and procedures.
 Emergencies are rare, so ophthalmologists keep more regular hours than many other medical practitioners.
-On average, ophthalmologists spend about 10 hours per week on paperwork and administration, less time than most other medical specialties.

-The training needed to become an ophthalmologist differs for other types of eye doctors.
-To become an ophthalmologist, you must obtain a bachelor's degree, then complete four years of medical school, from a reputable institution such as the American University of the Caribbean School of Medicine (AUC).
-After that you must complete one year of internship, and a minimum of three years of a hospital-based residency in ophthalmology.
+The training needed to become an ophthalmologist differs from other types of eye professionals.
+To become an ophthalmologist, you must obtain a bachelor's degree, then complete four years of medical school at an accredited institution such as American University of the Caribbean School of Medicine (AUC).
+After that, you must complete one year of internship and a minimum of three years of a hospital-based residency in ophthalmology.

 You will begin medical school with classes in such fields as anatomy, biology, chemistry, and behavioral sciences.
 Your last two years of medical school will be spent with patients under the supervision of licensed physicians.
-You will complete rotations in many areas of medicine, including internal medicine, family practice, gynecology, pediatrics, and surgery.
+You will complete rotations in internal, family, and pediatric medicine, obstetrics/gynecology, and surgery, as well as any chosen electives.

-After graduating from medical school, aspiring ophthalmologists must complete a one-year internship.
-During the internship, you work directly with patients under the supervision of an experienced ophthalmologist.
+After graduating from medical school, aspiring ophthalmologists complete a one-year transitional year internship, which serves as the clinical base year prior to an ophthalmology residency.
+Some physicians substitute an internship in general medicine or surgery for the transitional year.
+During a transitional year internship, you work directly with patients under the supervision of an experienced ophthalmologist.
 You begin to learn how to examine, diagnose, and treat eye-related problems.

-Some ophthalmologists specialize in a specific area of medical or surgical eye care to treat more complex or specific conditions in certain parts of the eye or certain groups of patients.
-These doctors usually complete a fellowship consisting of one or two years of additional, in-depth training in a specialty, such as refractive (vision correcting) surgery, the treatment of glaucoma, or the treatment of diseases of the retina or the cornea.
+Some ophthalmologists specialize in a specific area of medical or surgical eye care to treat more complex or specific conditions in certain parts of the eye, or certain groups of patients.
+These doctors usually complete a fellowship consisting of one or two years of additional, in-depth training in such subspecialties as refractive (vision correcting) surgery and the treatment of glaucoma and diseases of the retina or cornea.